Amarine9331/damarinebio.github.io/_pages/cv.md

 Here is a link to my full resume : [my CV](/files/CV.pdf).

-Education
+Career
 ======
 * B.S. in Bioinformatics, at Ecole Polytechnique, 2018
 * M.S. in Computer Science and Machine Learning, McGill University, 2019
-* Ph.D on Geometric Deep Learning for Strctural Bioinformatics, Institut Pasteur and Mines-Paristech (expected October 2022)
+* Ph.D on Geometric Deep Learning for Structural Bioinformatics, Institut Pasteur and Mines-Paristech
+* Post-Doc on representations of proteins and cryo-EM, Ecole Polytechnique
+* Tenure-track researcher, Mines Paris

 Research interests
 ======